vyshnaviK1/Position-Detector/README.md

 # Position-Detector
-Live position detector which captures video and detects the position of a single person in the video.
+real-time human pose estimation in the browser which captures video and detects the position of a single person in the video.